Book your flight to Lisbon with Icelandair from USD 395*

 Traveling in central Lisbon

-Lisbon is easy to navigate, and you can travel on foot or by bus, metro, tram, or suburban train.
+Lisbon is easy to navigate, and you can travel on foot or by bus, metro, or suburban train.

 Lisbon’s metro network offers a quick and inexpensive way to get around.
 There are four lines (conveniently colored blue, red, yellow, and green), and the stations have become renowned for the impressive art that adorns them.